albertvisser/ashe/readme.rst

 But somehow I couldn't run it on Windows anymore (except when using an emulator, but I wanted a real Windows app) so i decided to build a wxPython version as well.

-Along the way I decided to go for a html editor based on the same code, and try a hand at building a way to turn various programs for various gui toolkits into one program "plugging in" the gui code depending on the toolkit available.
+Along the way I decided to go for a HTML editor based on the same code, and try a hand at building a way to turn various programs for various gui toolkits into one program "plugging in" the gui code depending on the toolkit available - or in this case having gui-dependent versions importing the gui-independent common stuff because that seemed a bit less contrived at the time.

+The HTML editor contains some HTML-specific functions like adding a dtd, link, image, list or table, and presents a non-css preview alongside the tree.

 Requirements
 ............